OfficeDev/Office-Add-in-samples/Samples/office-add-in-save-custom-settings/README.md

     The previous command will display the folder location where it generated the certificate files.

 6. Go to the folder location where the certificate files were generated.
-Copy the localhost.crt and localhost.key files to the hello world sample folder.
+Copy the localhost.crt and localhost.key files to your cloned or downloaded sample folder.

-7. Run the following command:
+7. Run the following command.

     ```console
     http-server -S -C localhost.crt -K localhost.key --cors . -p 3000